davidojedalopez/david-ojeda/_posts/2018-05-11-find-ghost-css-elements.md

 ![Landing page with ghost elements visible][landing-page-ghost]

-At the end it was a matter of fixing some mismatching HTML elements.
+In the end, it was a matter of fixing some mismatching HTML elements.

 Would've had this CSS styles helping me debug from the beginning, could've saved me a couple hours of work 🤦🏻‍♂️

 [landing-page-bug]: /assets/find-ghost-css-elements/landing-page-bug.png "Landing page with extra white space on right side"